 2. Create Habitat for Pollinators

-Pollinators need more than just food; they also require places to nest, rest, and overwinter.
-Consider the following strategies to create a welcoming environment for native pollinators:
+Pollinators need more than food; they also need safe spaces to nest, rest, and survive through the winter.
+Here are some ways to create a pollinator-friendly environment:

 Leave some areas wild: Allow a portion of your garden to grow naturally, without mowing or trimming, to provide shelter and nesting sites.